-- Sample shipment costs.
-Sample shipment costs to the reference laboratory included overnight shipping charges, as well as labor charges associated with the various organizations involved in the shipping process. - Overnight shipping: The overnight express shipping service cost was estimated to be \$50 for one 50-lb cooler of samples. - Labor: This cost element included all of the tasks associated with the shipment of the samples to the reference laboratory.
+Sample shipment costs to the reference laboratory included the overnight shipping charges, as well as labor charges associated with the various organizations involved in the shipping process.

+Labor: This cost element included all of the tasks associated with the shipment of the samples to the reference laboratory.
 Tasks included packing the shipping coolers, completing the chain-of-custody documentation, and completing the shipping forms.
-Because the samples contained PCBs, the coolers were inspected by qualified personnel to ensure acceptance with the U.S. Department of Transportation's shipping regulations for PCBs.
-The estimate to complete this task ranged from 2 to 4 h at \$50 per hour. - Labor, equipment, and waste disposal costs.
-The labor bids from commercial analytical reference laboratories who offered to perform the PCB analysis for this demonstration ranged from \$44 per sample to \$239 per sample.
+Because the samples contained PCBs, the coolers were inspected by qualified personnel to ensure compliance with the U.S. Department of Transportation's shipping regulations for PCBs.
+The estimate to complete this task ranged from 2 to 4 h at \$50 per hour.

+• Overnight shipping: The overnight express shipping service cost was estimated to be \$50 for one 50-lb cooler of samples.

+The labor bids from commercial analytical reference laboratories that offered to perform the PCB analysis for this demonstration ranged from \$44 to \$239 per sample.
 The bid was dependent on many factors, including the perceived difficulty of the sample matrix, the current workload of the laboratory, and the competitiveness of the market.
-In this case, the wide variation in bids may also be related to the cost of PCB waste disposal in a particular laboratory's state.
+In this case, the wide range of bids may also be related to the cost of PCB waste disposal in a particular laboratory's state.
 LAS Laboratories was awarded the contract to complete the analysis as the lowest qualified bidder (\$44 per sample).
-This rate was a fully loaded analytical cost that included labor, equipment, waste disposal, and report preparation.
+This rate was a fully-loaded analytical cost, including equipment, labor, waste disposal, and report preparation.